Differences Between Perl vs Ruby

 Key Differences Between Perl and Ruby

-Following is the Differences Between Perl and Ruby:
+Following are the Differences Between Perl and Ruby:

-- Perl being an Object-Oriented language, has to be interpreted, whereas Ruby is a highly Object-Oriented programming language that is dynamic and reflective is frequently compiled, and then output from the compilation is interpreted.
+- Perl, being an Object-Oriented language, must be interpreted, whereas Ruby is a highly Object-Oriented programming language that is dynamic, reflective, and frequently compiled.
+Then the output from the compilation is interpreted.

-- Perl library of code, CPAN is incomparable, has a huge set of libraries available whereas Ruby is although it comes along with a decent number of libraries, still need to catch up with Perl.
+- The Perl library of code, CPAN, is incomparable and has many libraries available.
+In contrast, although it comes with a decent number of libraries, Ruby still needs to catch up with Perl.

-- Perl is an ideal choice for system administration work as well as the web development task, whereas Ruby is highly suitable for the traffic-heavy application.
+- Perl is ideal for system administration and web development tasks, whereas Ruby is highly suitable for traffic-heavy applications.

-- Perl has a very good number of libraries when it comes to supporting regular expression, whereas Ruby’s support for regular expression is decent as compared to Perl.
+- Perl has a perfect number of libraries for supporting regular expression, whereas Ruby’s support for regular expression is decent compared to Perl.

-- Perl has a community called “Perlmonks”, which is the best among language support, whereas Ruby has a Google group as a support community.
+- Perl has a community called “Perlmonks,” which is the best language support, whereas Ruby has a Google group as a support community.

-- Perl being an older giant, has a vast number of users, whereas Ruby is gaining popularity among new developers and is catching up with Perl.
+- Perl, an older giant, has many users, whereas Ruby is gaining popularity among new developers and is catching up with Perl.

-- Perl 5 is fewer Object-Oriented, although Perl 6 has a very good Object-Oriented support, whereas Ruby is a highly Object-Oriented language.
+- Perl 5 is less Object-Oriented, although Perl 6 has excellent Object-Oriented support, whereas Ruby is a highly Object-Oriented language.

-- Perl’s support for Unicode is much stronger; it supports Unicode properties, whereas Ruby’s support for Unicode is not as strong as Perl; its encoding is more explicit.
+- Perl’s support for Unicode is much more robust; it supports Unicode properties, whereas Ruby’s support for Unicode is not as strong as Perl’s; its encoding is more explicit.

 Perl and Ruby Comparison Table